List of Farid Gabteni’s quotes

 Current religious institutions perpetuate, encourage and spread ideological traditionalism, ritualism and conformism; they do not prioritize upholding the original Message of Islâm which is stated and conveyed in the Qurân during the lifetime of and by the Prophet, over the traditionalism introduced after him and set up as a religion since then.
 It is time for Muslims to make this distinction, to search out the original meaning of Islâm, and to reform themselves accordingly.
 (Farid Gabteni)

-The original Islâm, embodied during the lifetime of the Prophet, expressed and explained in the Qurân, must be the principal reference for any Muslim worthy of this name.
-This Islâm is synonymous with Science, Knowledge, Tolerance and Progress.
-As for traditionalism, it is synonymous with a past frozen in history: faded away and non-replicable.
-History advances and does not move backwards no matter what we do, this is the Law of God.
-Furthermore, traditionalist ideologism is an agent, by excess and by default, of intellectual stagnation, superstition, fetishism, dogmatism, uniformity, ignorantism and obscurantism; certainly evils to be avoided.
+The original Islâm, during the lifetime of the Prophet, and set forth and explained in the Qurân, must remain the primary reference for any Muslim worthy of the name.
+Such Islâm is synonymous with Science, Knowledge, Tolerance, and Progress.
+Traditionalism, by contrast, is synonymous with a past frozen in history—irretrievably bygone and irreproducible.
+History advances and never turns back, whatever we may do: this is the Law of God.
+Furthermore, traditionalist ideologism, both by excess and by deficiency, fosters intellectual stagnation, superstition, fetishism, dogmatism, uniformism, ignorantism, and obscurantism—evils to be avoided.
 (Farid Gabteni)

-The injunction of God Say! is repeated three hundred and thirty-two times in the Qurân (in the majority of cases, this injonction is addressed to the Prophet).
-And this divine injunction, repeated many times, is of course inherent in the continuous transmission of the well-heard (well understood) message.
-What the Prophet certainly said is what God Himself had ordered him to say by revelation in the Qurân.
-Such [are] the Signs (Verses) of God, We Relate them to you by the true, so by which statement (ḥadîthin) after God and His Signs (Verses) do they assure (believe)?
+The injunction of God Say! is repeated three hundred and thirty-two times in the Qurân (in most cases, it is addressed to the Prophet).
+And this divine injunction, reiterated so frequently, is inherent in the continuous transmission of the Message, well-heard (well understood).
+What the Prophet said with certainty is what God commanded him to say through revelation, in the Qurân.
+Such [are] the Signs (Verses) of God, We Relate them upon you by the true, then by what statement (ḥadîthin) after God and His Signs (Verses) do they assure (believe)?
 (Qurân / Chapter 45, verse 6).
 (Farid Gabteni)

 Pseudo-religious fanatics take inspiration from traditionalism, stemming from the history of Muslims and not Islâm itself.
 We therefore must take action to inform and teach the original Islâm (from the lifetime of the Prophet) and set it apart from the traditionalist islam (after the death of the Prophet) plotted, built and established by political-theological, sociological and historical circumstances, mixed with the original Message of Islâm (Knowledge, Faith, Charity, Tolerance and Pacification).
 (Farid Gabteni)

-Original Islâm is the Religion of God, it is stated in the Qurân.
-Ideological traditionalism, for its part, is consequent to the history of Muslims after the Prophet; it cannot therefore be considered part of the canon of Religion.
+The original Islâm is the Religion of God, it is set forth in the Qurân.
+Ideological traditionalism, by contrast, arises from the history of Muslims after the Prophet and, as such, cannot be regarded as belonging to the canon of the Religion.
 (Farid Gabteni)

 In the seriously alarming circumstances of our modern society, I allow myself to think that it is everyone’s duty to encourage, support and promote the scientific works and books dealing with original Islâm.
 The latter, by means of those ones, is indeed the most effective tool to permanently and efficiently counter, neutralize and annihilate ideological ultra-traditionalism, a way leading to so much harm and suffering.
 (Farid Gabteni)

-Shedding the blood of one’s fellow consists in not believing in God and in the Human, it is suffering hell today and tomorrow.
+Shedding the blood of one’s fellow is to believe neither in God nor in humankind; it is to suffer hell today and tomorrow.
 (Farid Gabteni)

 Under the cover of an islam that has been distorted by ignorantists, fanatics corrupt faith and commit crimes against God and humanity.
 (Farid Gabteni)